Ria424/developers-animatesdk-docs/BitmapInstance_object/BitmapInstance1.md

 #### Usage

-bitmapInstance.hPixels
+BitmapInstance.hPixels

 #### Description

-Read-only property; `integer`; an integer that represents the width of the bitmap—that is, the number of pixels in the horizontal dimension.
+Read-only property; `integer`; An integer that represents the width of the bitmap—that is, the number of pixels in the horizontal dimension.

 #### Example